TalaoDAO/ABF/ABF_profile.md

 Each memeber is responsible for its own registration with EBSI or ALASTRIA ecosystem.

 For companies that do not have their own decentralized identifiers, a quick and simple method is possible through the did:web method.
 The target system of the Web DID method is the domain name when the domain specified by the DID is resolved through the Domain Name System (DNS).
-Thankd to that method onen ca setup a DID for a company in less than one hour with a text editor an a server access to the root of the domain.
-Example of a did-web DID Document for [did:web:talao.co](https://dev.uniresolver.io/1.0/identifiers/did:web:talao.co).
+Thanks to that method one can setup a comany DID with multiple cryptographic keys in less than one hour with just a text editor an a server access to the root of the domain.
+Here an example of a DID Document for [did:web:talao.co](https://dev.uniresolver.io/1.0/identifiers/did:web:talao.co).

 X509 certificates are NOT supported.